TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/7RemoveTemporaryCacheFiles/Index.rst

 must be removed as well.

-An easy way to clear these files is pressing the link which you find in the top right-hand corner of the backend when you are logged in as an administrator.
+An easy way to clear these files is pressing the link which you find in the top right-hand corner of the Backend when you are logged in as an administrator.
 Open the "Clear cache" menu and click "Clear configuration cache":